Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Have you seen this movie?

-badly telling you about a thing.
+Badly telling you about a thing.

-Sean Connery turns around with a shotgun
+But anyway, Sean Connery turns around with a shotgun.

 but I don't think it is here.